+fixed

 The record may not only contain valid data, but also contain unused areas or padding that that should not be interpreted as data fields.
 They also have a width.

-Unused areas must be marked with a colon (:) and will not be read as valid data fields.
+Unused areas must be marked with a colon (:).
+They will not be handed over as valid data fields, but omitted.

 Pattern